Rice Terraces of the Philippine Cordilleras: Pests

 Earthworms began invading the area in the late 1940s.
 They burrow and create spaces through which water can flow between paddies.
 But too many earthworms make the water drain fast and the paddies dry up.
 Once dry, the soil becomes like clay and it cracks easily.
 So when water is poured into a paddy that has dried up, it often collapses, taking with it the stone wall that borders the paddy.

 Similar to earthworms, swamp eels bore holes on irrigation dikes and rice paddies, making these vulnerable to collapse.
 They are considered worse than earthworms because they bore bigger holes and reproduce fast.

 Other pests that threats the foundation of the paddy fields include snails and mole crickets.

-Heavy Rains
+Heavy rains

 Heavy rains triggered by typhoons have damaged many rice paddies.

-Shift to Vegetable Farming
+Shift to vegetable farming

 Due to poverty, many farmers are shifting to vegetable production which promises more income in a short time compared to rice, which takes six months to grow and offers less market value.
 But this shift demands the use of chemical fertilizers and pesticides which could damage the fertility and ecology of the rice terraces.
 This leads to more abandoned terraces and the conversion of even more of the remaining rice terraces into vegetable fields.
-Moreovver, it can push farmers to clear out forested watershed areas in search of new land.
+Moreover, it can push farmers to clear out forested watershed areas in search of new land.